pdrlps/uptimepie/README.md

 		* log file: well... the log file location
 		* password: sudo password to run server restart command

+## UptimeRobot API
-Further UptimeRobot monitoring information at http://www.uptimerobot.com/api.asp
+Further UptimeRobot monitoring information at http://www.uptimerobot.com/api.asp\

+## License
+This work is licensed under the Creative Commons Attribution 3.0 Unported License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/3.0/.